Innovating for Gender Equity

 Gender Training for Kenyan Teachers

-Building on the gender strategy that we rolled out in Uganda and Rwanda, Educate! launched a training for Head Teachers in Kenya to build frameworks for gender equity in the classroom.
+Building on the gender strategy we rolled out in Uganda and Rwanda, Educate! launched a training for Head Teachers in Kenya to build frameworks for gender equity in the classroom.
 In 2018, we trained school administrators on how to use gender-responsive pedagogy in their classrooms, and administrators worked to brainstorm measures they could put in place to ensure a culture of gender sensitivity.
-Teachers were also taught to recognize their own biases in the classroom and to understand that they are instrumental in spearheading gender awareness by modeling gender sensitivity to their learners.
+Teachers were also taught to recognize their own biases in the classroom and shown ways in which they are instrumental in spearheading gender awareness.

 Teacher Behavior Change Research